Boeing releases communications on 737 MAX simulators it calls 'completely unacceptable'

-WASHINGTON (Reuters) - Boeing Co (BA.N) late Thursday released redacted versions of communications tied to the development of simulators used in the development of the 737 MAX it called “completely unacceptable.”
+WASHINGTON, Jan 9 (Reuters) - Boeing Co late Thursday released redacted versions of communications tied to the development of simulators used in the development of the 737 MAX it called “completely unacceptable.”

 The 737 MAX was involved in two fatal crashes in five months that led to the plane’s grounding in March 2019.